piyushk1134/FrontX/README.md

-# 📄 Frontpage Editor — Cover Page Studio
+# 📄 FrontX — Cover Page Studio

 A sleek, browser-based **A4 cover page editor** for creating professional academic project front pages.
 No installation required — just open the HTML file in your browser and start designing.